Yahya-Saleh/Projects/C/Greedy algorithm/ReadMe.md

 ```

 Upon running the program the user is prompted for the change owned.
 The program takes in the change owed and returns the number of coins.

+## Greedy Algorithm

+According to the National Institute of Standards and Technology (NIST), a greedy algorithm is one “that always takes the best immediate, or local, solution while finding an answer.
+Greedy algorithms find the overall, or globally, optimal solution for some optimization problems, but may find less-than-optimal solutions for some instances of other problems.”